Visit the Alhambra Palace in Granada

 The beautiful city of Córdoba is full of surprises.
 Who would ever have thought that the world-famous mosque contains a cathedral.....

 Each year, Ronda now celebrates an historical recreation of the 19th century “Ronda Romantica”, a whole weekend of fun and frolics with locals dressed as bandits and wenches and performing battles and robberies!
 Not to be missed if it coincides with your stay.
-Ronda Romantica will takes place in May.
+Ronda Romantica will take place 25th to 28th May 2017.

 Take a Tapas Tour